realworldocaml/book/en/guided-tour.md

 specifically.

-Before getting started, make sure you have a working OCaml installation and toplevel as you read through this chapter so you can try out the examples.
-Look at [xref](#installation) for the details.
+Before getting started, make sure you have a working OCaml installation and toplevel so you can try out the examples as you read through the chapter.
+Look at [xref](#installation) for details.

 ## OCaml as a calculator

-Let's spin up `utop`.
 Throughout the book we're going to use Core, a more full-featured and capable replacement for OCaml's standard library.
-Accordingly, we'll start by opening the `Core.Std` module to get access to Core's libraries.
-If you don't open `Core.Std` many of the examples below will fail.
+Accordingly, after starting `utop` at the command line, we'll start by opening the `Core.Std`, which adds Core's libraries to your environment.
+Note that if we don't open `Core.Std`, many of the examples below will fail.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 0))
 ```

-Now that we have Core open, let's try a few simple numerical calculations.
+Now let's try a few simple numerical calculations.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 1))